- HTTP/1.1 makes multiple new connections

 Showing active HTTP/2 session

 Open chrome://net-internals/#events&q=type:HTTP2_SESSION%20is:active from Chrome.
-You should see your site listed as below screen if you have set it up successfully,
+You should see your site listed as in the below screenshot if you have set it up successfully,

-There are many tutorials about setting up SPDY would suggest to choose SPDY from the drop down.
+There are many tutorials about setting up SPDY that would suggest choosing SPDY from the dropdown.
 SPDY has been removed from the recent version of Chrome.

 About the new VPS

 I have been using Openshift.com for free for years.
-However, I have to switch to another service from Openshift because the free account doesn’t support CA signed SSL.
-Paid user can add CA signed SSL to their website, I do not mind to pay but they do not accept payment from Hong Kong.
+However, I have to switch to another service from Openshift because the free account doesn’t support CA-signed SSL.
+Paid users can add CA-signed SSL to their website.
+I do not mind paying, but they do not accept payment from Hong Kong.
 SSL is getting more important in search engine ranking, and it is required for an advanced protocol such as SPDY that can improve page loading performance.
-I choose VPS from hostmada.com for USD 24 a year at the end.
+I chose a VPS from hostmada.com for USD 24 a year in the end.

 Enjoy!